tmux-plugins/tmux-maildir-counter/README.md

 # Tmux maildir counter

+**NOTE:** This project is no longer in active development.
+Bugs and features requests won't get implemented by the project maintainers.
+We still welcome discussions and community pull requests, though.

+---

 Plugin that counts files on a specific mail directory.

 If you use [offlineimap](http://offlineimap.org/) to synchronize your emails with your computer,